 The Hometown Tour: Washington, D.C.

-Thank you Wells Fargo for sponsoring this event.
+Thank you to everyone who joined us, and thank you Wells Fargo for sponsoring this event.